verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] I will always adore the part of myself that wants what doesn't want me.
 - [ ] Debating dumping my hot tea over my head.
 - [ ] Exercise my right to publicly photo booth.
-- [ ] 100% of the People with Taylor Swift lyrics tattoos agree that I got a punchable face.
+- [ ] 100% of the People with Taylor Swift lyrics tattoos agree that I have got a punchable face.
 - [ ] I am in the mood to dissolve into the sky.
 - [ ] I worshiped the myth I made of you.
 - [ ] You have enough language in your mouth to be understood.